It started with a crouton.

 Turns out it wasn’t the sights, smells, or even peer pressure that made me give it up; it was the thought of having to stand up to the sights, smells, and peer pressure.
 We said goodbye to the Whole30 two full days before we spent the weekend in Georgia.
 Just thinking about how terrible the dietary restrictions would make our weekend was enough to end it only ten days after we began it.
 (Not surprisingly, Days 10 and 11 are when most people give up on their Whole30, according to the timeline.)
 There is a mentality to “start now!” with this elimination diet, but starting without thinking about what’s already on your calendar will more than likely have you finishing way ahead of your goal.

 Even just making it to a Whole10, I recognized some benefits that are encouraging: no bloated feel/look at my waist, clearer skin, more regular digestion without all the embarrassing symptoms of irregularity, that “I’m awesome” feeling that comes with making good choices all day.
 I’m also really interested to see how the reintroduction period works.
 I think I would’ve pulled through for the entire thing if I’d been more conscious of the pitfalls above.
 I hope they help you on your way to a better, healthier you!

 I’ll be trying it again later in the year… once I take all of these lessons to heart.
-Did you have a similar experience with the Whole30, or are have you successfully passed this rough patch?
+Did you survive the Whole30 yourself, or did you have a similar rough patch like us?